WakiMak/trentent.github.io-forked/_posts/2015-07-09-citirx-universal-print-server-more-zebra-label-printer-troubleshooting-tips.md

 </div>

 <div>
-  Success! Â Barcode is present! Â Scale is correct! Â Format is pure EMF from Citrix UPD to barcode printer, no XPS anywhere, no RAW anywhere!
+  Success!
+Barcode is present!
+Scale is correct!
+Format is pure EMF from Citrix UPD to barcode printer, no XPS anywhere, no RAW anywhere!
 </div>

 <div>
 </div>

 <div>
-  All that said, this is a ringing endorsement for what Seagull Scientific has done with the Zebra Barcode printers. Â Their drivers *just work* as opposed to the ZDesigner drivers. Â If you need to print to older Zebra printers, heck, probably for all Zebra printers, use Seagull's drivers.
+  All that said, this is a ringing endorsement for what Seagull Scientific has done with the Zebra Barcode printers.
+Their drivers *just work* as opposed to the ZDesigner drivers.
+If you need to print to older Zebra printers, heck, probably for all Zebra printers, use Seagull's drivers.
 </div>

 <!-- AddThis Advanced Settings generic via filter on the_content -->